-In accordance with attendance requirements for online classes published in the Online Course Handbook for Students on the Texarkana College website, online students may be dropped for failing to complete weekly activities as assigned by the instructor."
+In accordance with attendance requirements for online classes published in the Online Course Handbook for Students on the Texarkana College website, online students may be dropped for failing to complete weekly activities as assigned by the instructor.
+Students who do not submit at least one assignment during the week without contacting the professor may be dropped from the course.